trigg3rX/triggerx/README.md

 4. **Host the Frontend:**
    - Detailed instructions are [here](frontend/README.md) to host on local.
    - You can also access the hosted version [here](https://trigg3rx.vercel.app).
+   - Test Value sets for frontend Demo:

+      **Value Set:** For a contract which links domain name to wallet address

+      **Contract Address:** `TN4MeYmA3CRmo6Uj6h4Yj2pPcnJiwGaFog`

+      **Target Function Signature:** `linkDomainToAddress(bytes32,address)`

+      **Argument Type:** Static

+      **Arguments:** `tronscan.nile.org,TEqqmXaynt9XmmcBNYbJh5tMVDmm183c2r`

+      Notice how we wrote the targetFunctionSignature and arguments.
+      - No spaces are allowed in the arguments.
+      - The arguments are separated by commas.
+      - The arguments types mentioned in function signature should be in the same order required by the function.